Skip to main content

 To see the entire process of making your new healthy favourite cookie recipe from start to finish, be sure to watch the video!
 If you’re not already, I would also really appreciate it if you could please subscribe to my YouTube channel if you haven’t already and don’t forget to hit the bell button so you receive all of the notifications when a new video recipe goes live!
 Let’s get baking!

-holding a pumpkin protein chocolate chip cookie
+Hand holding a high protein pumpkin chocolate chip cookie with chocolate chips on top

 Why You’ll Love this High Protein Pumpkin Chocolate Chip Cookie Recipe!